-Perhaps you’ve also asked yourself at one point or another what the point of it all is.
-Why are you here?
+Most of us have wondered at one point or another what the point of it all is.
+Why are we here?
 What’s life really about?
-To get paychecks and pay bills?
+In short, what IS the purpose of life?

 Why study 15 years of our lives, work 80,000 hours, and then reproduce so the next generation can do it all over again if we don’t even know why we’re doing it?